pyeve/eve/README.rst

 - **Authentication**.
 Basic Authentication (RFC-2617) is supported.
 You can lockdown the whole API or just some endpoints.
 You can also restrict CRUD commands, like allowing open read-only access while restricting edits, inserts and deletes to authorized users.
+Role-based access control is supported as well.

 Installation
 ------------